Contenidos de la página

 Our Signapool system is a swimming pool waterproofing system for ceramic finish pools only, capable of supporting cracks of up to 3mm.
 It can be applied to both newly-built pools on the cement base, or to the existing tiles in the case of pool repairs.
 In addition, the Signapool system ensures a waterproof seal between the structure and the accessories thanks to the S sealant, which is a waterproof and elastic sealant that adheres great to concrete and plastic.

 - Totally waterproof (pressure of 2.5 bars) and sealing of critical joints

 Flexible system that repairs cracks of up to 3mm

 Decoupling of the structure: does not transmit the movement to the tile

-The tile is placed directly on the Signapool S1 sheet
+The tiles or mosaic is placed directly on the Signapool S1 sheet

 Photo sealing of accessories